 (2)

-where and represent the frequency and intensity of the under-reporting process, respectively.
-We will eventually be interested in considering that is time dependent: .
-That is, for each , we observe with probability , and a -thinning of with probability , independently of the past .
+represent the frequency and intensity of the under-reporting process, respectively.
+We will eventually be interested in considering that

 Hence, what we observe (the reported counts) are